Start9Labs/exver-rs/README.md

 package will support [semver2](https://semver.org/spec/v2.0.0.html).
 This leaves us with the problem where we would like to preserve the original package's version, since one of the goals of the StartOS platform is transparency.
-However, on occasion, a package's metadata or maintainer scripts may need to be updated without a corresponding update of the upstream service, so, a 4th digit has been added to indicate the package REVISION number.
+However, on occasion, a package's metadata or maintainer scripts may need to be updated without a corresponding update of the upstream service, so, a downstream version has been added to indicate the version of the package wrapper for a given upstream version.

 Additionally, we have decided to add a FLAVOR prefix to the version, indicating a version of a package that can be updated to, but may not have an ordinal relationship with other packages of a different FLAVOR.
+This is useful for packages with multiple forks.

 ## Usage